RGBz/cyclet/README.md

 The storeDefinition paramater is an object.
 This object is used to define the store.
 It can contain the following kinds of proprties:

 - `init` A function that gets called immediately after the store is constructed.
 This can be used to instantiate data for the store.
-- `$actionNameGoesHere` Each action name you set as a property should have a function value that's used to handle how the store should behave when the action is kicked-off.
+- `$actionNameGoesHere` Each action name (prefixed with a `$`) you set as a property should have a function value that's used to handle how the store should behave when the action is kicked-off.
 The arguments to this function should follow the order of the arguments passed when the action is called.
+Action listeners must be prefixed with a `$`!
 - The final type of properties on a store are public functions.
 Any property you define that's not `init` or an action name will become accessible outside the store.
 This is how you can define getter methods that your React components should use to render the data from the store.

-`$actionNameGoesHere(...actionArguments)`
+`exec(actionName, ...actionArguments)`

-Calling `Cyclet.$fetchUser(123)` will kick-off the `$fetchUser` action and pass `123` as an argument to all listening stores.
+Calling `Cyclet.exec('fetchUser', 123)` will kick-off the `fetchUser` action and pass `123` as an argument to all listening stores.
 You **do not** need to define actions ahead of time.
-Instead you just call them dynamically off the `Cyclet` object (this uses ES6 Proxy magic to pull it off).
+Instead you just call them dynamically when you want to use them.

 **Store**